Get To Know Our Rubber-Like Material And Its New Extra Smooth Finish

 In autumn 2019, we announced our new and improved TPU offering!
 At i.materialise, we’re always working hard to expand our range of materials and finishes.
 And now, we’re introducing a new finish to give Rubber-like parts an ultra-sleek look: extra smooth.

-Our Research Project Manager Giovanni Vleminckx has been working hard on getting this material ready for production, which is still fully flexible like the old TPU, but now even more resistant to abrasion and wear.
+Our Research Project Manager Giovanni Vleminckx has been working hard on making improvements to this material — a fully flexible TPU that’s resistant to abrasion and wear.

 What are the main benefits of this material?

 - It has a very high level of design freedom, with walls only needing to be 0.8 millimeters thick.

 - It’s strong enough to allow us to make even large parts.